 If this is an in-person consultation, ask the writer if they have time to complete the Student Satisfaction Survey.
 If they do, walk them to the survey computer.
-If they do not, encourage them to check their email for a link to the same survey which they may complete whenever they are able.
+If they do not, or if this is an online consultation, encourage them to check their email for a link to the same survey which they may complete whenever they are able.
+Explain that the survey helps the UWC assess the quality of our performance, and that it is anonymous, confidential, and takes about a minute to complete.
 When you say goodbye to the writer, please thank them for visiting us and wish them a good day or evening.